 At the time of construction, the building was the tallest in the state, surpassed in five years by the State Capitol in Bismarck.

 In 1968, Sears announced it would be moving out of downtown and into the new West Acres Mall, signaling a tidal shift in Fargo’s commercial scene.

 In 1975, the former Sears space was renovated into a mixed retail mall dubbed “Elm Tree Square”, complete with an open courtyard, fountain, and imitation elm trees, in an attempt to compete with the mall.
 In 1986, the Black Building left the Black family, and the building sold again in 1993.

 In 2015, the building was sold one more time, this time to Kilbourne Group.
 The company has undertaken significant reinvestment and renovation at the Black Building, restoring original terrazzo floors, replacing windows, and adding a rooftop terrace on the fifth floor.

 When finished, the building will house a mix of office and retail space, with some office space already complete.

 For more history, check out our blog on hidden gems of Fargo-Moorhead, and our one-day history lover’s itinerary.

 Courtland Miller is a Market Research Analyst at Kilbourne Group, Fargo-Moorhead’s leading development company.

-You can find Courtland on any given Friday grabbing a bite at Mezzaluna, walking down Roberts Alley to Dempsey’s, and then finishing the night at the Pickled Parrot and the hot dog stand with a Bomb Dog in hand.
+You can find Courtland on any given Friday grabbing a bite at Mezzaluna, walking down Roberts Alley to Dempsey’s, and then finishing the night at the hot dog stand with a Bomb Dog in hand.
 He’s passionate about Downtown Fargo and the mission of Kilbourne, which is to be a catalyst of inspiration and action for vibrant downtown communities.